seek4science/seek/tech/roadmap.md

 <br/>

-Please also see the [Workflow Hub Roadmap](https://about.workflowhub.eu/roadmap/), which is being built upon and in conjuction with FAIRDOM SEEK.
+Please also see the [Workflow Hub Roadmap](https://about.workflowhub.eu/roadmap/), which is being built upon and in conjuction with FAIRDOM-SEEK.